Shame is So Dangerous It Requires an Antidote

 Dr. Brené Brown Gives Us the Keys to Combatting Shame

-In this next video, shame and vulnerability researcher Brené Brown shares the number one antidote to shame and talks about three things you can do to break a shame spiral:
+In this next video, shame and vulnerability researcher Brené Brown shares the number one antidote to shame and talks about three things you can do to break the spiral:

 1. Talking to yourself like you talk to someone you love